-Ridgeline Development Map to be included in Appendix B: Technical Maps, found in the Comprehensive Plan.
-Although a ridgeline map was not included in the Orchard Mesa Neighborhood Plan, support to protect ridgelines remained and adding the Orchard Mesa area to the ridgeline map will reinforce and support current Zoning Code regulations for ridgeline development in Orchard Mesa.
+Ridgeline Development Map to be included in Appendix B: Technical Maps of the Comprehensive Plan.
+Although a ridgeline map was not included in the Orchard Mesa Neighborhood Plan, support to protect ridgelines remained, and adding the Orchard Mesa area to the ridgeline map will reinforce and support current Zoning and Development Code regulations for ridgeline development in Orchard Mesa.